Let Us Customize the Perfect Luxury Morocco Safari

 Ouarzazate

-Nicknamed “The door of the desert” Ouarzazate is a city and capital of the Ouarzazate Province in the Souss-Massa-Drâa of southern-central Morocco.
-Sitting at an elevation of 3,810 ft (1,160 meters) it is in the middle of a bare plateau south of the High Atlas Mountains.
-To the south of the town is the Sahara desert.
+Nicknamed “The door of the desert,” Ouarzazate is a city and capital of the Ouarzazate Province in the Souss-Massa-Drâa of southern-central Morocco.
+Sitting at an elevation of 3,810 ft, it is in the middle of a bare plateau south of the High Atlas Mountains.
+To the south of the town is the Sahara Desert.
 Ouarzazate is an important holiday destination in Morocco as a base for excursions across the Draa Valley and into the desert.
 The Ouarzazate area is a noted filmmaking location, with Morocco’s biggest studios inviting many international companies to work here.
 Films such as Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Kundun (1997), Legionnaire (1998), Hanna (2011), and Salmon Fishing in the Yemen (2011) were shot here, as was part of the TV series Game of Thrones.